laryakan/iwr/README.txt

 It also affect Missiles/Torpedoes Speed by modifying their engines.

+Space Suit Laser (Gun and Repair) are excluded because you will not shoot very far in EVA anyway.

 This mod have been develop to be use in cunjuction with mod increasing X4: Foundations default space and ship speed, like XRSGE (https://www.nexusmods.com/x4foundations/mods/1140) and REM HYPERDRIVE (https://www.nexusmods.com/x4foundations/mods/1572).
 Used with REM INERTIAL MOD (https://www.nexusmods.com/x4foundations/mods/1328), it is a Vanilla alternative to REM OVERHAUL (https://www.nexusmods.com/x4foundations/mods/848) which affect a lot more things than just weapon ranges and ship physics.